juanpc2018/Android-APK-compatibility-list/README.md

 ### Android-APK-compatibility-list
+v1.00
 there are many ways to download, export, extract, transfer APKs but some versions work better than others...

 Here is a Small List, contribute if you find the last version compatible for each Android OS version. old Android 7 phones are ARMv7 = 32-Bit all apks are phased out for the new ARMv8 64-Bits.

+Question is:
+¿How far can you go without purchasing a New phone?

 # Android 5 Lollipop